-With Earth Day upon us, we've been shining a light on leaders in the food world who are pushing the envelope when it comes to sustainability.
+With Earth Day upon us, it's important to shine a light on leaders in the food world who are pushing the envelope when it comes to sustainability.
 They're fighting food waste and showing the world that eco-friendly practices aren't just good for the planet, but for a restaurant or home cook's bottom line, too.
-There's Christina Lecki, the buzzy chef at Brooklyn's Reynard, who uses a 24-hour cooking cycle — slow-cooking food in her oven as it cools overnight — to maximize the energy produced in her kitchen.
-There's social entrepreneur Jasmine Crowe, whose company, Goodr, works with establishments like Atlanta's Ponce City Market to reduce food waste.
-And then, of course, there's José Andres (always José), who just opened a sustainable seafood restaurant in the Bahamas, where the signature dish will be lionfish, an invasive species.

-Here in the Food & Wine Test Kitchen, our very own test kitchen manager Kelsey Youngman and culinary director Justin Chapple have built eco-friendly practices into their routines, too.
+In the Food & Wine test kitchen, our own staff has built eco-friendly practices into their routines as well.
 Whether they're composting food scraps or using metal or glass straws (they were doing it before it became all the rage!), their methods are totally accessible and easy to do.
-So take a page from their book and bring some of their habits into your own kitchen this year.
-You, and the planet, will be glad you did.
+Since we're all working remotely now, we bringing these habits into our own kitchens as well.

-1. They compost all leftover food scraps, bones and peels.
+1. Compost all leftover food scraps, bones and peels.

-If you don't have your own compost bin, take your scraps to the greenmarket.
-And if you (like this editor) don't have space in your tiny kitchen to hold food scraps, or are worried that they'll start to smell, store them in a bag in your freezer until you're ready to bring them to the compost bin.
+If you don't have your own compost bin, you can take your scraps to the greenmarket (when things open up again).
+And if you don't have space in your tiny kitchen to hold food scraps, or are worried that they'll start to smell, store them in a bag in your freezer until you're ready to bring them to the compost bin.

-2. They use compostable plates for group tastings, and wash and reuse compostable utensils.
+2. Use compostable plates and wash and reuse compostable utensils.

-5. They freeze bones, carcasses and even veggie peels to make stocks.
+4. Freeze bones, carcasses, and even veggie peels to make stocks.